ali404/calculator-on-steroids/README.md

 *Project under development*

-# Installation
+## Installation

 Install all JS dependencies

     npm install

+Install mongodb (if not already installed)
+Create "calculator" database
+Copy database url in /config/database.js (local/hosted)
+Run server

+    node server

-# Running
+## Running

     TODO

 ## To do

     * Complete the mockup
     * Implement the new Design
     * Finish real-time private messaging and function sharing
     * Implement real-time Notifications
     * create GUI for function editing (with an editor plugin)